erenbudur/erenbudur-portfolio/README.md

-# ErenbudurPortfolio
+# Erenbudur Portfolio

+Personal website of created with Angular and Tailwind CSS.

+## Description

+This website was completed over the summer of 2023.
+I aimed to create a functional website that would also help me practice using angular and tailwind.
+I am no UX designer, but it was still enjoyable to design the website and see it come to life.
+I also wanted to create a website that would be easy to update and maintain.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3 and [Tailwind CSS](https://tailwindcss.com/) version 3.3.2.

 ## Development server